LatviaLast Updated: November 2013

 - Hague Convention Information

 Latvia is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
 Therefore, all adoptions between Latvia and the United States must meet the requirements of the Convention; the U.S. implementing legislation, the Intercountry Act of 2000 (IAA); and the IAA implementing regulations.

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
-Learn more.
+Read about Transition Cases.

 - Who Can Adopt

 In addition to the U.S. requirements, prospective adoptive parents need to meet Latvia’s requirements to adopt a child from Latvia: